 - 8 ounces (2 sticks) unsalted butter, at room temperature, plus more for the pans

-- 8 ounces (about 1 cup) superfine sugar
+- 8 ounces (about 1 cup) superfine sugar (or just blitz granulated sugar in a blender until finely ground but not powdery)

 - 4 large eggs